-Groups to assess What do you know ?
-Summary of data about your service-users and/or staff What do people tell you ?
-Summary of service-user and/or staff feedback What does this mean ?
-Impacts identified from data and feedback (actual and potential) What can you do ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations In 2021 allocation year 27.8% of all applications were from ethnic minority families and there is no ethnicity information for a further 11% of applicants.
-33% of late school applications were submitted by ethnic minority families and for a further 19% there is no ethnicity information.
-76.4% of ethnic minority families who applied received their first preference school compared to 82% of white British families. and 9% identified as white British.
-88% of respondents did not answer this question or did not want to specify their ethnicity Feedback from the Ethnic Minority Achievement Service (EMAS) in relation to the 2020 consultation on admission arrangements indicated that many parents from ethnic minorities or with English as an additional language found the consultation confusing even with assistance.
-There was a reluctance to participate from some groups as they felt that it didn't affect them partly due to the uncertainty of the housing situations so children may have to move schools anyway and they trust that whatever school parents get it will be a good Interested parties from other race/ethnic groups could find it harder to respond through the online consultation portal or attend an event in person. use of the EMAS service to reach out to communities to communicate the proposals in the consultation and the potential impact on their community.
-Highlight that there is a translation function on the council's website so that consultation information can be viewed in different languages.
+Groups to assess What do you know 9 ?
+Summary of data about your service-users and/or staff What do people tell you 10 ?
+Summary of service-user and/or staff feedback What does this mean 11 ?
+Impacts identified from data and feedback (actual and potential) What can you do 12 ?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations ethnicity information.
+76.4% of ethnic minority families who applied received their first preference school compared to 82% of white British families. that many parents from ethnic minorities or with English as an additional language found the consultation confusing even with assistance.
+There was a reluctance to participate from some groups as they felt that it didn't affect them partly due to the uncertainty of the housing situations so children may have to move schools anyway and they trust that whatever school parents get it will be a good school.
+The difficulty of not being able to attend a local school was however identified as a potential problem. that consultation information can be viewed in different languages.
 Hard copy consultation materials to be made available in different languages as required.

-Groups to assess What do you know ?
-Summary of data about your service-users and/or staff What do people tell you ?
-Summary of service-user and/or staff feedback What does this mean ?
-Impacts identified from data and feedback (actual and potential) What can you do ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations school.
-The difficulty of not being able to attend a local school was however identified as a potential problem.
-Religion or belief There are only Church of England and Catholic faith schools within the city.
+Religion or belief 18 There are only Church of England and Catholic faith schools within the city.
 These schools can prioritise children of the faith above other children.
-One of the schools proposed for closure is a Church of England Voluntary aided school and the other is a community school.
-22% of first preference applications for September 2023 were for church aided schools and 78% expressed a first preference for secular schools.
-There is little information on this.
+A number of these schools do prioritise children of other There is little information on this.
 Some parents will seek a secular education for their child whilst others will want their children taught in line with their religious belief.
+79% of responders to the All schools identified for a reduction in PAN are community schools and this could potentially have a disproportionate impact on pupils with no faith.
+Faith schools in the city are responsible for their own admission arrangements and the council cannot consult on changes to their PAN.
+The council will need to ensure that there are

-79% of responders to the consultation on admission arrangements in 2021 indicated they have no particular religious belief, did not answer the question or preferred not to say.
-Faith schools in the city are responsible for their own admission arrangements but the council can propose their closure.
-The council will need to ensure that there are sufficient secular or church of England school places available for pupils who require one within a reasonable distance of the schools proposed to close.
-Sex/Gender There are no single sex, maintained schools in the city.
-Admission arrangements do not take 61% of responses to the 2021 consultation on admission arrangements were submitted by
+Groups to assess What do you know 9 ?
+Summary of data about your service-users and/or staff What do people tell you 10 ?
+Summary of service-user and/or staff feedback What does this mean 11 ?
+Impacts identified from data and feedback (actual and potential) What can you do 12 ?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations faiths above children of no faith.
+None of the faith schools are proposing a reduction in PAN for September 2025.
+22% of first preference applications for September 2023 were for church aided schools and 78% expressed a first preference for secular schools. consultation in 2021 indicated they have no particular religious belief, did not answer the question or preferred not to say. sufficient secular school places available for all residents who require one within a reasonable distance.
+Consultation events will take place in secular buildings wherever possible.
+Sex/Gender 19 There are no single sex, maintained schools in the city.
+Admission arrangements do not take into consideration the gender of the child.
+61% of responses to the 2021 consultation were submitted by females and 19% by males.
+20% did not answer or preferred not to say.
+10% of responses to the 2020 consultation were submitted by females and 3% by males.
+87% did not answer or preferred not to say.
+Sexual orientation 20 n/a